fb-pixel

 How can a faulty pressure canner affect canning safety?

-A bad pressure canner can’t kill bacteria.
-It’s important to check and keep your canner in good shape.
+A pressure canner that hasn't been tested can give an improper reading, making you think it's coming up to pressure, but it's not.
+This means it may not kill bacteria, resulting in unsafe food.
+It's important to check and keep your canner in good shape.
 This keeps your food safe.

 What is the importance of an adequate jar seal?